 In late 1940, construction began.
 The bridge suffered from wartime material restrictions and a 1941 accident when a portion of the western span collapsed, killing 16 workers.
 The steel truss bridge opened on Sept.
 5, 1942.

 The Charter Oak Bridge connected to the first expressways in the Hartford area, and the first in the state other than the Merritt Parkway.
 The "Hartford By-pass", now Route 15 between the Berlin Turnpike and the Bridge approaches, also opened in 1942.
-The Conland Highway, now parts of Interstate 91 and SR 598 (the Whitehead Highway) between the Bridge approach and Pulaski Circle, opened in late 1945, delayed by World War II.
+The Conland Highway, now parts of Interstate 91 and SR 598 (the Whitehead Highway, once intended for I-484) between the Bridge approach and Pulaski Circle, opened in late 1945, delayed by World War II.

 When it opened in 1942, the Hartford - East Hartford Bridge (it wasn't named the Charter Oak until later) was the longest span continuous plate girder bridge in the country.
 I'm not sure how competitive so precise a category had been, but I do have some figures for the original bridge: